 Whole milk - using whole fat milk makes this rice pudding extra creamy

 Granulated sugar - this recipe only uses ¼ cup sugar!

-Medium-grain white rice – we are using uncooked rice in this recipe.
+Medium-grain white rice - we are using uncooked rice in this recipe.
 I find that medium grain white rice is the best rice to use for rice pudding as it holds together really well.
-Others have used risotto rice and other varieties with success so you may want to experiment but I recommend medium-grain white.
+Others have used risotto rice and jasmine rice varieties with success so you may want to experiment but I recommend medium-grain white.

 Raisins - I like the sweetness and extra texture the raisins add to this dish.
 You can leave them out if you prefer.

 Cinnamon- an essential ingredient to a flavor-packed rice pudding

 Nutmeg - I personally felt like nutmeg deserved a place in the baking dish, too!

 Heavy cream - this is the perfect addition to add more creaminess and moisture to the rice pudding.
 I don’t recommend substituting or omitting it.